 About QRE

-The focus of this year's workshop are neutral atom computers.
+The focus of this year's workshop are decoders for quantum error correcting codes.
 We hope to encourage participation from those working in quantum algorithm optimization, error-correction, architecture design, quantum compilation, classical control and resource benchmarking.

 The workshop is focused around developing techniques and tools that aid quantum software and algorithm design, informed by the realities of the hardware architectures.
 QRE shifts the perspective from complexity theoretic arguments to quantitative computer architecture arguments.